 “This is amazing, Ronovi!
 You have got to try it!”

-“Already halfway through!” gurgled Ronovi, who was tearing into the salar.
+“Already halfway through!” gurgled Ronovi, who was tearing into the food.
 “I have got to get a bottle of this sauce back to Reg.
-He’ll never think of this stuff the same way again!”
+He’ll never think of salar the same way again!”

 The rolls kept coming after that.
 “Icefish roll with Lava sauce.”

 “Not as spicy as the thunder,” Ronovi mumbled.
 “But I like it.
 Say, speaking of lava, Plagueis is going on a vacation soon!”